Thursday, August 21, 2014

 Friday, December 13, 2013

 This is our family's story and journey to adopt an abandoned little boy with Down syndrome from Eastern Europe

-We have been married for 15 years and have 4 beautiful children ranging in age from 4-11 years old.
+We have been married for 15 years and have 4 beautiful children ranging in age from 4-12 years old.
 Our third child, Andrew, was born with Down syndrome six years ago.
 When we learned that Andrew was going to be born with Down syndrome we did not initially understand what a gift he would be to us.
 We thought that a joyful future was lost because of his disability.
 But we were wrong and God has shown us through Andrew that His power is perfected in our weakness.
 Andrew has brought much joy to our family and those who know him well.
-After Andrew was born, our dear friends Joel and Marianne learned about the plight of children with Down syndrome around the world through an adoption ministry helping to find homes for abandoned children with disabilities called Reece's Rainbow.
-Joel and Marianne soon decided to go on a mission to bring home their own bundle of joy, Darya, from Eastern Europe.
+After Andrew was born, our dear friends learned about the plight of children with Down syndrome around the world through an adoption ministry helping to find homes for abandoned children with disabilities called Reece's Rainbow.
+They soon decided to go on a mission to bring home their own bundle of joy from Eastern Europe.

 Over time, a desire grew in our family to be a father to the fatherless and rescue another little boy with Down syndrome who has been abandoned by his family and the world around him.
 We rejoice at the great privilege of redeeming a child who is afflicted and rejected because of his disability.
 "O Lord, you hear the desires of the afflicted you will strengthen their hearts, You will incline your ear, to do justice to the fatherless and the oppressed" (Psalm 10: 17-19).
 We have learned that we are not so different from individuals with severe disabilities; We all need mercy, forgiveness and rest for our weary souls that only God can provide.